Marketplace guide

 eBay image requirements: prepare cleaner product photos without risky framing.

-eBay is not just about hitting a minimum size.
-The platform-safe result usually depends on the frame 1:1, the way the product sits inside it, how clean the background feels, and whether the export keeps the listing readable in search and gallery views.
-This page turns those rules into a practical Picmu setup.
+Meeting the minimum size is only part of the job.
+What matters just as much is the 1:1 frame, how the product sits inside it, how clean the background looks, and whether the final image stays readable in search and gallery views.
+This page turns that into a usable Picmu workflow.

 Working size1600 x 1600